abstractFlo/atlas-docs/documentation/shared/constants.md

 ## Introduction

-Our Framework has some predefined constants they must be used if you want to use some internal services.
+Our framework has some predefined constants.
+They have to be used if you want to use some internal services.

 ## Available Constants

-This constants used to define our services and events for outside use.
-To prevent some upgrade errors, please use the constants instead of the name
+These constants are used to define our services and events for external usage.
+Please make sure that you use the constants instead of their values.
+Using the constants will prevent issues when you update the framework in the future.

 ```typescript
 export const FrameworkEvent = {